tomasz-tomczyk/archive-tomasztomczyk.com/priv/site/post/modern-elixir-pipeline-for-gitlab.md

   - posts
 title: A modern Elixir pipeline for GitLab
 permalink: 2019/04/27/modern-elixir-pipeline-for-gitlab.html
+excerpt: I struggled finding an up to date guide or a template to GitLab pipelines for Elixir.
+I spent a lot of time tweaking my own and thought it might be useful to share.
 ---

 I struggled finding an up to date guide or a template to GitLab pipelines for Elixir.
 I spent a lot of time tweaking my own and thought it might be useful to share.